 Candid Student Reports

-The following (emails) were written by members of the ISE class during the second session of the program.
-Some elements may have been removed for various reasons, but the text that remains is in the student's own words.
+The following reports were written by members of Forensic Science during the third day of the program.
+Some elements may have been removed/edited for various reasons, but the text that remains is in the student's own words.